 All DPP participants are eligible to participate in the DPPOS, except for those originally randomized to troglitazone.
-Inability to attend group sessions for logistical or health reasons will not be a criterion for exclusion.
+Inability to attend group sessions for logistical or health reasons are not a criterion for exclusion.

 5.3.
 Procedures for obtaining surrogate consent